Law of Indonesia: Intellectual Property laws

-With the Indonesian government 2013 ratification of the Nagoya Protocol, Indonesian IP protection laws beginning to acknowledge communal rights over certain IPs, such as: (1) Expressions of traditional cultures, (2) Traditional knowledge, and (3) Genetic resources.
+With the ratification of Nagoya Protocol, Indonesian IP protection laws beginning to acknowledge communal rights over certain IPs, such as: (1) Expressions of traditional cultures, (2) Traditional knowledge, and (3) Genetic resources.
 In addition, potential GI rights can be applied under a communal rights belonging to a community.

 Communal IP protection is regulated under the 2017 Law and Human Rights Ministerial Regulation on Communal Intellectual Property Data.

 Nationality law

 International law and treaties

 Rules and regulations regarding the application of international laws in Indonesia are based in the Art.
 11 of the Constitution, the 2000 Treaties Act (Undang-Undang Nomor 24 Tahun 2000 tentang Perjanjian Internasional) and 2018 Constitutional Court decision on the Act.
 International treaties, following its signature or accession by authorized Indonesian officials, need to be debated by the People's Representative Council and ratified into acts.
 Treaties concerning these following subjects must be ratified by acts: